ashwath6105/flow-beginner-module-4/README.md

 ## Description

-"project.cdc" has the cadence code for the candence smart contract, with 3 areas.
+The repository includes Cadence code for the smart contract in "project.cdc" and Cadence script code in "script.cdc," each addressing specific aspects of the project.

-"script.cdc" has the code for the cadence script with area 4.
+"project.cdc" contract has code areas 1, 2 and 3 while "script.cdc" has code area 4.

 ## Authors